+Do you want to know how much does it cost to go to Malta?
 From ancient cities to jaw-dropping coastal views, clear blue waters, and Game of Thrones filming locations, Malta has become a popular destination for all kinds of travellers.
-But, just how much does it cost to go to Malta?
-Read on to find out.
+But, it’s still somewhat reasonably priced to visit.

 For the purpose of this budget, I’m proposing a 1-week trip to Malta (7 days and 6 nights).
 Also, note that this estimated budget has been created for one person.
 If you are travelling as a couple you’ll need to double these costs (except for hotels).